Antimicrobial surface: Antimicrobial Peptides and Chitosan

-Naturally occurring chitin and certain peptides have been recognized for their antimicrobial properties in the past.
-Today, these materials are engineered into nanoparticles in order to produce low-cost disinfection applications.
+Naturally occurring chitin and certain peptides have been recognized for their antimicrobial properties.
+Today, these materials are engineered into nanoparticles to produce low-cost disinfection applications.
 Natural peptides form nano-scale channels in the bacterial cell membranes, which causes osmotic collapse.
-These peptides are now synthesized in order to tailor the antimicrobial nanostructures with respect to size, morphology, coatings, derivatization, and other properties allowing them to be used for specific antimicrobial properties as desired.
+These peptides are now synthesized to tailor the antimicrobial nanostructures with respect to size, morphology, coatings, derivatization, and other properties allowing them to be used for specific antimicrobial properties as desired.
 Chitosan is a polymer obtained from chitin in arthropod shells, and has been used for its antibacterial properties for a while, but even more so since the polymer has been made into nanoparticles.
-Chitosan proves to be effective against bacteria, viruses, and fungi, however it is more effective against fungi and viruses than bacteria.
-The positively charged chitosan nanoparticles interact with the negatively charged cell membrane, which causes an increase in membrane permeability and eventually the intracellular components leak and rupture.
+Chitosan proves to be effective against bacteria, viruses, and fungi, however, it is more effective against fungi and viruses than bacteria.
+The positively charged chitosan nanoparticles interact with the negatively charged cell membrane, which causes an increase in membrane permeability, and eventually the intracellular components leak and rupture.

 Silver nanoparticles

-Silver compounds and silver ions also have been known to show antimicrobial properties and have been used in a wide range of applications, including water treatment.
+Silver compounds and silver ions also have been known to show antimicrobial properties and are used in many applications, including water treatment.
 It is shown that silver ions prevent DNA replication and affect the structure and permeability of the cell membrane.
 Silver also leads to UV inactivation of bacteria and viruses because silver ions are photoactive in the presence of UV-A and UV-C irradiation.
 Cysteine and silver ions form a complex that leads to the inactivation of Haemophilus influenzae phage and bacteriophage MS2.